Elder Koda, By Anita Louise Art, Vietnam Hanoi Mission Mascot (2021)

 That is the kind of dog Koda is – a very loving and kind dog who instinctively understands when someone needs a little bit of an extra hug or love.

-I painted Kota with glasses as he is suffering from cataracts and had to have an eye operation.
+I painted Kota with glasses as he suffers from cataracts and had an eye operation.
 His vision is not as it once was.
 But despite that, he is always ready to go out for a walk or to explore someplace in Hanoi, Vietnam.

 In fact, Kota always loves a good walk.
 He is happy to go and explore any place that you take him.